elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Façade pattern provides an interface which shields clients from complex functionality in one or more subsystems.
-It is a simple pattern that may seem trivial but it is powerful and extremely useful.
-It is often present in systems that are built around a multi-layer architecture.<br/>
+      <strong>Interview Response:</strong> The Façade design pattern creates an interface that protects clients from complex functionality in one or more subsystems.
+It's a simple pattern that may appear insignificant, but it's powerful and advantageous.
+It is frequently found in systems based on a multi-layer architecture.<br/>
     </div>
     <div>
 </div><br />
-  <div><strong className="codeExample">Code Example #1:</strong> Modern ES2015+<br /><br />
+  <div><strong className="codeExample">Code Example #1:</strong><br /><br />

 ```js
 let orderNumber = 0;